thiagocharao/ai-first/docs/design.md

 ## Overview

-AIFirst.CSharp provides a C#-native DSL for calling MCP tools with compile-time validation and governance.
+AIFirst.DotNet provides a C#-native DSL for calling MCP tools with compile-time validation and governance.
 The MVP focuses on an attribute-based DSL that becomes strongly-typed tool calls via a Roslyn source generator and analyzer.

+Status note: the CLI workflows and manifest lifecycle below describe the planned MVP flow and are being built across Milestones 1-4.

 ## Architecture